benhastings/beaconCatcher/README.md

 This was built with the assumption of using AWS - adjustments will need to be made for using another deployment methodology.

+This repo is the initial public repository of previous work created in a private repo.

 ## Quick Start
 ### beaconCatcher
 * install node for your platform